timker/docs/docs/_documentation/NetCore.md

 ### .NET Core ServiceStack packages

-We've extended the .NET Core support of the Redis and Service Clients in our last release to now include OrmLite (SQL Server, Sqlite, PostgreSQL), ServiceStack, MVC Integration with Razor Pages, Swagger API, AutoQuery, AutoQuery Viewer, Stripe, AWS Integration with PocoDynamo and SQS, RedisMq, RabbitMq, ProtoBuf and Wire formats:
+We've extended the .NET Core support of the Redis and Service Clients in our last release to now include OrmLite (SQL Server, Sqlite, PostgreSQL, MySql), ServiceStack, MVC Integration with Razor Pages, Swagger API, AutoQuery, AutoQuery Viewer, Stripe, AWS Integration with PocoDynamo and SQS, RedisMq, RabbitMq, ProtoBuf and Wire formats: